9elements/CSS-Cafe-v2/src/events/manuel-matuzovic.md

 speakerImage: "manuel-matuzovic"
 videoId: "Gm8GAB5SF5c"
 videoTitle: "Writing even more CSS with Accessibility in Mind"
+speakerBio: |-
-speakerBio: "Manuel is a front-end developer from Vienna, specialized in HTML, CSS, accessibility, and performance.
+  Manuel is a front-end developer from Vienna, specialized in HTML, CSS, accessibility, and performance.
 He likes to write about these topics and talk at meetups and conferences.
-He’s organizer of the webclerks conference in Vienna, and he maintains htmhell.dev and frontendbookmarks.com."
+He’s organizer of the webclerks conference in Vienna, and he maintains htmhell.dev and frontendbookmarks.com.
 twitter:
   url: "https://twitter.com/mmatuzo"
   text: "@mmatuzo"